“Can dogs eat salmon?”

 Can dogs eat Salmon: Some Fun Facts about Salmon

-- Salmon is high in selenium which is good for protecting bones
+- Salmon is high in selenium which is good for protecting bones.

-- Salmon can be a very good source of vitamins, especially B12, B6 and Niacin.
+- Salmon can be a very good source of vitamins, especially B12, B6, and Niacin.

 Can dogs eat salmon: Caesar’s Experience

 Having read through everything that I have just told you about, it prides me to say that Caesar has been the happiest pup.
-And I too am happy for having learnt all that I did because now, I know the disaster I have avoided by educating myself on SPD.
+And I too am happy for having learned all that I did because now, I know the disaster I have avoided by educating myself on SPD.